bizhishui/bizhishui.github.io/_posts/2018-02-21-Manage-Pythons.md

 title: Manage Multiple Python Versions with pyenv on Ubuntu and Mac
 layout: post
 guid: urn:uuid:2758ad2f-ac7b-4702-bc50-224d8c93a2c1
-summary: Use pyenv to install and manage multiple python versions on Ubuntu and Mac.
+summary: Use pyenv to install, manage and switch between multiple python versions on Ubuntu and Mac.
 categories:
   - notes
 tags: